ISI-MIP/isi-cfact/README.md

 ### Tasmin and Tasmax

-Following -Lange--Piani et al- we model tasrange and tasskew instead of tasmin and tasmax.
+Following -Lange--Piani et al- we model tasrange = tasmax - tasmin and tasskew = (tas-tasmin)/tasrange instead of tasmin and tasmax.
 Tasmin and Tasmax are then calculated from those variables with the formulas:

 tasmin =
 tasmax =